NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

   https://github.com/cnr-isti-vclab/meshlab/releases

-and can be installed and run in user's directory without needing administrative priveledges.
+and can be installed and run in user's directory without needing administrative privileges.

-Using QGIS to Visualize Terrain Models
+Using QGIS to visualize terrain models
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The free and open source geographic information system QGIS